mdn/content/files/en-us/web/api/performance_api/server_timing/index.md

 ## Privacy and security considerations

 The `Server-Timing` header may expose potentially sensitive application and infrastructure information.
-Consider to control which metrics are returned when and to whom on the server side.
+Consider controlling which metrics are returned when and to whom on the server side.
 For example, you could only show metrics to authenticated users and nothing to the public.

 The `PerformanceServerTiming` interface is restricted to the same origin, but you can use the {{HTTPHeader("Timing-Allow-Origin")}} header to specify the domains that are allowed to access the server metrics.
 Also, note that this interface is only available in secure contexts (HTTPS) in some browsers.